windingtree/developer-portal/docs/orgid/orgid-discover.md

 ---
 layout: default
-title: How to find other participant's ORGiD?
+title: How to find other participants?
-slug: orgid-register
+permalink: /docs/orgid/discover/
-parent: Interacting with ORGiD
+parent: Marketplace
 ---

+# How to find other participant's ORGiD?

 To find potential partners in the marketplace, one should browse the registered participants.